ranfysvalle02/Interactive-RAG/blog.md

 ## ![RAG Agent Architecture for this Tutorial](./images/rag-agent.png)

-In this tutorial, we will showcase an Interactive RAG agent that supports the following actions: answer question, search the web, read URLs, remove sources, list all sources, and reset messages.
+In this tutorial, we will showcase an Interactive RAG agent.

-## What is an Agent anyway?

 An agent is a computer program or system designed to perceive its environment, make decisions, and achieve specific goals.
+The interactive RAG agent we will showcase supports the following actions:
+- answer questions
+- search the web
+- read web content (URLs)
+- remove sources
+- list all sources
+- reset messages
+- modify rag strategy (num_sources, chunk_size, etc.)

 ## Taking Control with Interactive RAG: